senyast4745/Stockfish-Java/README.md

 ## Getting Started

-Edit the sampleApplication.conf settings and rename it to application.conf, there is no other work required.
+Edit the application.conf to desired settings, there is no other prepwork required to use this library.

 ## Application Settings